You are here

 Study Abroad Opportunities

-Students in the Labovitz MBA may choose to study abroad as one of their electives in the program.
+Students in the Labovitz MBA may choose to study abroad as one of their electives.
 Each year, there are numerous opportunities to participate in short-term, faculty-led, study abroad opportunities offered through the Labovitz School.
 Recent programs have included courses in Australia, China, India, Ireland, Peru, and Thailand.
 Unlike most graduate level courses, graduate students on these short-term programs pay the same program fee as undergraduates, but earn graduate-level credit that counts towards their electives in the program.

 More information on study abroad opportunities can be found at UMD’s Study Abroad Office website.